Stefantb/nvim-projects/README.md

 Oh and of course, builds should be asynchronous.

+And I dont want to mess with `exrc`.

 I want nice things and here we are.
+You to maybe ?

 ## What are the features